ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

     If your app is registered with an IBM Ingress subdomain, your callback URL might look like: `https://mycluster.us-south.containers.appdomain.cloud/myapp1path/appid_callback`

+## Configuring log out
+{: #kube-logout}

+When you configure your application to use the Ingress Controller annotation, an SSO session with the user's browser is established.
+To end the SSO session, call the `/appid_logout` endpoint and then redirect your users to a home or sign in page.
+Be sure that the log out code is called as a reaction to the user clicking `Logout` in your app.
+Be sure that you add your log out URI to your [whitelisted redirect URIs](/docs/services/appid?topic=appid-managing-idp#add-redirect-uri).
+Your URI will look similar to `https://mycluster.us-south.containers.appdomain.cloud/myapp1path/appid_logout`.

 ## Next steps